electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/motor/_index.md

 ---
-title: Audi e-tron motor
+title: Audi e-tron electric motors & setup
-linktitle: Motor
+linktitle: Motors
-description: Audi e-tron have two different variants of the battery
+description: Audi e-tron have powerful electric motors and was the first EV to have a tri motor configuration.
+Audi e-tron has 3 different motor configuration.
 weight: 7
 ---

-him-doerr-34824a163/).
+### Motor configuration

-They have designed two [induction motors](https://en.wikipedia.org/wiki/Induction_motor) (asynchronous motors)
+They have designed two [induction motors](https://en.wikipedia.org/wiki/Induction_motor) (asynchronous motors) that is used in the 3 different configuration.

 Audi e-tron 50 quattro, e-tron 55 quattro and e-tron S uses the same motors but in different configuration